inheritsource/pawap/jmeter/README.md

 automatically.
 A simplistic start form is used, demo-ansokan--v002.
 If an other form is used the test plan TestPlanCreateCases.jmx needs to be updated.

-The rest call to lookup labels in CoordinatriceFacade.java has been disabled to increase speed.
-This should probalbly be cached in a future version.

 ###Test scenarios
 * Loading of the inbox :